Benedict College is an "Historically Black College or University" (HBCU)

-Like many colleges with a religious affiliation, Benedict College is not "faith based" and is therefore unlikely to require a religious studies component.
+Some, but not all, schools with a religious affiliation may require a statement of faith or religious studies component.
+Contact the school to see what their requirements are.
 If an affinity with the Baptist faith interests you, check out our ranking of The Best Baptist Colleges and Universities.

 Benedict College Has a Disability Services Site

 For more information on policies and accommodations that the college provides to ensure all students get the opportunity to participate, you can visit Benedict College Disability Services.